You finally spot the dog. Your heart leaps. You crouch down, slap your thighs, and call their name with excitement.

 - Blink slowly and avert your gaze.

-- Slowly toss the next piece slightly closer.
+- Toss the next piece slightly closer

 Prevention Trumps Recovery

-Sitting for two hours in the freezing rain tossing hot dogs at a terrified animal is the chaotic reality of lost dog recovery.
+Sitting in the cold tossing hot dogs at a terrified animal is the reality of lost dog recovery.
+You control nothing.
+You're at the mercy of the dog's fractured psychology.

 Editorial Notes